Sargent Law Offices

 The most important thing for same-sex married couples to do now is review their estate plan to determine whether there are changes necessary to take advantage of this ruling.
 Waiting to do so until the future can be detrimental, both to yourself and to the assets that you currently possess.

-At Sargent Law Offices, we understand that the laws associated with estate planning can be complex.
+At Randick O’Dea Tooliatos Vermont & Sargent, we understand that the laws associated with estate planning can be complex.
 Fortunately, your questions do not have to go unanswered!
 Our firm has both the experience and legal knowledge necessary to comprehensively address your concerns.
 The sooner you call, the sooner you can obtain peace of mind no matter what the future may bring.

 Take advantage of your free consultation by contacting our Alameda County estate planning attorney today!